Are Gabapentin and Alcohol Dangerous Together?

 Expand list

+Mixing medications with alcohol can carry real risks, especially when both substances affect the brain.
 Both gabapentin and alcohol are central nervous system depressants that produce similar effects.
 But what are the outcomes of taking these two substances together?
-Can you drink alcohol while taking Gabapentin?
-What are the effects of mixing Gabapentin and alcohol?
+Can you drink alcohol while on gabapentin?
 Is it safe?

-Avenues Recovery, leading experts in the addiction recovery industry, provides a detailed and informative article that will provide you with all the information you need to ensure that you use the medication safely.
+Avenues Recovery, leading experts in the addiction recovery industry, provide a detailed and informative article with all the information needed to ensure that you use the medication safely.

 Gabapentin and Alcohol Use

-Drinking alcohol while taking Gabapentin is definitely not recommended.
-Combining the two will worsen the side effects, and cognitive abilities as well as mood stability can be disturbed as a result.
+For this reason, drinking alcohol while taking gabapentin is definitely not recommended.
+In addition to the fact that combining the two will worsen the side effects, cognitive abilities, as well as mood stability, can be disturbed as a result.
 For example, one will feel very drowsy and less attentive to one’s surroundings.

 Gabapentin and Alcohol Side Effects